haidaraM/ansible-playbook-grapher/README.md

 At the time of writing, two renderers are supported:

 1. `graphviz` (default): Generate the graph in SVG.
-It has more features and is more tested: open protocol, highlight linked nodes...
+Has more features than the other renderers.
 2. `mermaid-flowchart`: Generate the graph in [Mermaid](https://mermaid.js.org/syntax/flowchart.html) format.
-You can directly embed the graph in your markdown and GitHub ( and [other integrations](https://mermaid.js.org/ecosystem/integrations.html)) will render it. **Early support**.
+You can directly embed the graph in your markdown and GitHub ( and [other integrations](https://mermaid.js.org/ecosystem/integrations.html)) will render it.
+3. `json`: Generate a JSON representation of the graph to be used by other tools.

 If you are interested to support more renderers, feel free to create an issue or raise a PR based on the existing renderers.